DivyanshMittal-exe/AutoLoginCaptchaPlugin/README.md

 # AutoLoginCaptchaPlugin

-Automatially login to moodle, sites with oauth and webmail
+Automatially login to moodle, sites with oauth and webmail using OCRAD and OpenCV

 ### Installation